In a war someone has to die.

 Why this text?

-s ago I happened to zap by a TV program, in which a journalist was interviewing a professional African soldier.
+A couple of years ago I happened to zap by a TV program, in which a journalist was interviewing a professional African soldier.
 To the soldiers great disappointment he was out of work at the moment – because there was no war in his region.

 The interviewer asked the soldier if he was afraid of dying, and the soldier said: “No I am not afraid of dying.
 Are you afraid of dying?”
 The interviewer answered: “Yes I am afraid of dying”.
 Then the soldier said, without any sentimentality: “In a war someone has to die”.